joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/sockets.md

 The following code example illustrates how to create a socket server application.
 The example listens for incoming connections on port 8087.
-When a connection is received, the example sends a message (the string “Connected.”) to the client socket.
+When a connection is received, the example sends a message (the string "Connected.") to the client socket.
 Thereafter, the server echoes any messages received back to the client.